Azure/azure-sdk-for-js/sdk/cosmosdb/cosmos/README.md

 await container.item(null).read();       // null type
 ```

-If the Partition Key consistes of a single value, it could be supplied either as a lietral value, or an array.
+If the Partition Key consists of a single value, it could be supplied either as a lietral value, or an array.

 ```js
 await container.item("1").read();
 await container.item(["1"]).read();
 ```

-If the Partition Key consistes of more than one values, it should be supplied as an array.
+If the Partition Key consists of more than one values, it should be supplied as an array.
 ```js
 await container.item(["a", "b"]).read();
 await container.item(["a", 2]).read();